followmyutopia/devextreme-documentation/concepts/05 Widgets/RangeSelector/10 Visual Elements/40 Background/40 Displaying a Chart.md

-﻿To display a chart in the **RangeSelector** background, provide data for it using the [dataSource](/Documentation/ApiReference/Data_Visualization_Widgets/dxRangeSelector/Configuration/#dataSource) option.
+To display a chart in the **RangeSelector** background, provide data for it using the [dataSource](/Documentation/ApiReference/Data_Visualization_Widgets/dxRangeSelector/Configuration/#dataSource) option.
 Next, specify the fields to be used as the argument and value fields.
 To do this, use the **argumentField** and **valueField** options within the [series](/Documentation/ApiReference/Data_Visualization_Widgets/dxRangeSelector/Configuration/chart/#series) object.
 In case you have several chart series, their common settings can be specified within the [commonSeriesSettings](/Documentation/ApiReference/Data_Visualization_Widgets/dxRangeSelector/Configuration/chart/#commonSeriesSettings) object.

 	<!--JavaScript-->
 	var rangeSelectorOptions = {